TwiN/gdstore/README.md

 DEL john
 ```

-On one hand, this has the advantage of not requiring to search in the file for the key `john` and then removing it, which could take an extended period of time, or re-creating a new file with the current data.
+On one hand, this has the advantage of not requiring to search in the file for the key `john` and then removing it, which could take some time based on the size of the store,
+or worse, re-creating a new file with the current data every time there's a write.

 On the other hand, if you're storing a large amount of data, depending on your use case, the file where the data is persisted could become large.